 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial report.
 The procedures selected depend on the auditor's judgement, including the assessment of risks of material misstatement of the financial report, whether due to fraud or error.
-In making those risk assessments, the auditor considers
+In making those risk assessments, the auditor considers internal control relevant to the General Manager's preparation and fair presentation of the financial report in order to design audit procedures that are appropriate to the circumstances, but not for the purpose of expressing an opinion on the effectiveness of Council's internal control.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by the General Manager, as well as evaluating the overall presentation of the financial report.

-To provide independent assurance to the Parliament and Community on the performance and accountability of the Tasmanian Public sector.
+To provide independent assurance to the Parliament and Community on the performance and accountability of the Tasmanian Public sector. • Professionalism • Respect • Camaraderie • Continuous Improvement • Customer Focus •